d0iasm/book.rvemu/src/hardware-components/03-csrs.md

 }
 ```

-## Zicsr Extension
+## Zicsr Standard Extension

 Fig 3.1 is the list for instructions to read-modify-write CSRs.
 RISC-V calls
-the 6 instructions _Zicsr_.
-CSR specifier is encoded in the 12-bit `csr` field
+the 6 instructions **Zicsr standard extension**.

+A CSR specifier is encoded in the 12-bit `csr` field of the instruction placed
-of the instruction held in bits 31–20.
-There are 12 bits for specifying which
+at 31–20 bits.
+There are 12 bits for specifying which CSR is selected so that
-CSR is selected so it means we have 4096 CSRs (=2\*\*12).
-The `uimm` field is
+we have 4096 CSRs (=2\*\*12).
+The `uimm` field is unsigned immediate value, a
-unsigned immediate value, a 5-bit zero-extended.
+5-bit zero-extended.

 ![Fig 3.1 RV64Zicsr Instruction Set (Source: RV32/RV64 Zicsr Standard Extension
 table in Volume I: Unprivileged ISA)](../img/1-3-1.png)